mattiaseyram/hr-learning-system/README.md

 ## Scripts
 In the project directory, you can run:

+###`npm start`

-`npm start` runs the app in development mode at <http://localhost:3000>
+- runs the app in development mode at <http://localhost:3000>

+###`npm run build`

-`npm run build` builds the production app in the `build` folder
+- builds the production app in the `build` folder

+###`npm run serve`

+ - runs npm run build then serves the app and cloud functions in emulator mode locally

+###`npm run deploy`

-`npm run deploy` runs npm run build then deploys all code to Firebase
+- runs npm run build then deploys all code to Firebase

 ## Setup

 1. Clone the repository into your projects folder
-2. Run `firebase login` to sign in to the app
+2. Run `firebase login` to sign in to the firebase console as a developer
-3. Copy the firebase config JSON object into /src/utils/firebaseConfig.js
+3. Copy the firebase config JSON object into `/src/utils/firebaseConfig.js`
-4.
+4. Copy the Service Accounts info into `hr-learning-system-firebase-adminsdk.json`